rvashurin/CIAI-Wrangler/README.md

 ## Features
 - Submits jobs from a YAML config list, limiting the maximum number of concurrent jobs (`max_queue`)
+- Respects your existing queue: checks `squeue --me` and only uses remaining capacity (`max_queue - external_in_flight`), where external_in_flight counts RUNNING and PENDING jobs
-- Automatically starts new jobs as others complete
+- Automatically starts new jobs as others complete and as external jobs finish to fully utilize capacity
 - Polls job status every 5 seconds
 - Logs status (to stdout and optionally a file): job script, job ID, and real-time state